(Added at v2.1)

-- Prompt to save unsaved edits when form is closed or switched to the next record—Option to display a prompt when leaving the attribute page of the current record if there are unsaved edits.
+- Prompt to save unsaved edits when form is closed or switched to the next record—Displays a prompt when leaving the attribute page of the current record if there are unsaved edits.

-- Require confirmation when deleting a record—Option to display a prompt when deleting a record.
+- Require confirmation when deleting a record—Displays a prompt when deleting a record.

 - Remove feature from selection on save—Option to transition to the next record or back to the Edit Template page when there is only one record.